natanlailari/sevenrooms_code_challenge-1/README.md

 ##Questions to answer
 <ol>
-    <li>In our system of three players, who wins the most?
-Explain why you made this conclusion.</li>
+    <li>In our system of three players, who wins the most and who loses the most?
+Explain how you arrived at your conclusion.</li>
     <li>After how many samples were you able to confidently make this determination?</li>
 </ol>